How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 First Call Cleaning and Restoration is a biohazard cleanup company serving Reno, Nevada and surrounding areas.
 Contact them for a free estimate.

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Nevada's Nevada Victims of Crime Program (up to $35,000) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Nevada's Nevada Victims of Crime Program may also help — cleanup costs are generally covered.

 Nevada covers crime-scene cleanup as a reimbursable expense, subject to the program's overall maximum award.
 Applications go through the Nevada Department of Health and Human Services (702-486-2740).
 Deadline: within 2 years of the crime.
 Victims of violent crime, family members of homicide victims, and persons who pay crime-related expenses on behalf of a victim.